 Additional helicopter flights may be purchased (typically 150€ per person per flight, but varies according to distance and group size).

 The goal is to ski a minimum of 4,000m in descents on the 4 heliski days.
-Should any of the drops be cancelled, the client will be refunded the recoverable costs and the guide will take you skiing at a resort off-piste instead.
+Should any of the drops be cancelled the guide will take you skiing at a resort off-piste instead.

 We are proud to offer all of our returning customers a £50 discount.